Integration and Implementation Sciences (I2S): Improving research impact on complex real-world problems.

 - knowns and unknowns.

-Unlike the sculpture where both elements of the pair are reasonably equal, the symbiotic pairs relevant to I2S are not, with the right-hand element in each pair relatively underdeveloped.
+Unlike the sculpture where both elements of the pair are reasonably equal, the symbiotic pairs relevant to I2S are not, with the right-hand element in each pair (intractable problems, systemic research approaches and dealing with unknowns) relatively underdeveloped.
 Indeed the rationale for I2S is to a) improve the research community's ability (and therefore the ability of society in general) to deal with intractable problems, b) strengthen systemic research approaches and c) advance understanding and management of the unknown.

-The sculpture is located on ANU Campus on Chifley Meadow, north of the Pauline Griffin Building.
+The sculpture is located on ANU Campus on Chifley Meadow, near the Menzies Library.

 Three I2S Domains